Research

 Working Papers

-"The Relationship Between Spouses' Wages Over Time," with Margaret Carroll and Steven Stern.
-[Link to latest draft] [major revision in progress]
+"The Relationship Between Spouses' Wages Over Time," with Margaret Carroll and Steven Stern. [major revision in progress]

 Using predicted wages from 18 CPS data waves between 1962 and 2019, we use local linear regression estimates of each spouses predicted wage as a function of his/her spouses wage and show how they have changed over time.
 We look further into issues such as how much of assortative mating on wages can be explained by assortative mating on education and when, in a couples lifetime, wages should be observed.
 We find strong evidence of assortative mating in both wages and education with assortative mating in education explaining much of the assortative mating in wages.
 We find that using wages at the time of marriage causes significant measurement problems as they do not reflect the true long-term expected variation in wages.
 Finally, we find that most of the assortative mating occurs at relatively low values of wages.